Michael Harris II Player Props: Braves vs. Brewers

 Michael Harris II At The Plate

-- Harris II is batting .375 during his last outings and is riding a 10-game hitting streak.
+- Harris II is batting .353 during his last games and is on an 11-game hitting streak.

-- Harris II has had an RBI in 18 games this year (22.8%), including six multi-RBI outings (7.6%).
-He has also driven in three or more of his team's runs in three contests.
+- In 22.5% of his games this season, Harris II has notched at least one RBI.
+In six of those games (7.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

-- He has scored in 28 games this season (35.4%), including multiple runs in seven games.
+- He has scored in 35.0% of his games this season, with two or more runs scored in 8.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.